Go To Top

 What is gap insurance?

-Gap insurance is a type of car insurance that covers the difference between your auto loan balance and the car's cash value in the event of a total loss.
+Gap insurance is a type of car insurance that covers the difference between your auto loan balance and the car's actual cash value in the event of a total loss.

 How much does gap insurance cost?